 - VLAN profile.
 This type of profile creates a VLAN-port association (VPA) for device traffic that is classified into the profile.
 The VPA represents an association between the UNP port on which the device traffic was received and the VLAN ID specified by the profile.
 In other words, once classified into a specific profile, device traffic is tagged to forward on the UNP VLAN. - Service profile.
-The OmniSwitch supports Shortest Path Bridging (SPB) services, which are based on the Provider Backbone Bridge Network (PBBN) architecture.
-This type of profile creates an association between device traffic that is classified into the profile and an SPB service access point (SAP).
+The OmniSwitch supports Shortest Path Bridging (SPB) and Virtual eXtensible Local Area Network (VXLAN) services.
+This type of profile creates an association between device traffic that is classified into the profile and an SPB or VXLAN service access point (SAP).